 The electronic equipment shall be of a type approved by the Secretary, contain components necessary for the performance of their respective functions, and comply with the applicable provisions of Division IV of the Rules of Casino Keno and Gaming Machines, as amended from time to time, approved for use in the casino and set out in the Supplement dated Tuesday, 1 November 1994 to the New Zealand Gazette of Thursday 27 October 1994, or any provisions approved in substitution for those provisions.

-3.6 At the option of the casino operator, a game results display, being an electronic device for recording and displaying the most recent results at the table.
+3.6 At the option of the Casino Operator, a game results display, being an electronic device for recording and displaying the most recent results at the table.

 The electronic equipment shall be of a type approved by the Secretary, contain components necessary for the performance of their respective functions, and comply with the applicable provisions of Division IV of the Rules of Casino Keno and Gaming Machines, as amended from time to time, approved for use in the casino and set out in the Supplement dated Tuesday, 1 November 1994 to the New Zealand Gazette of Thursday 27 October 1994, or any provisions approved in substitution for those provisions.